bergerbd/bergerbd.github.io/_pages/theses.markdown

 ---

 ## 2025
+_Johann Arfmann-Knübel_. **Design and Evaluation of Reconfiguration Algorithms for Pivoting Cube-Shaped Robots**. _Bachelor Thesis_, University of Bremen, 2025.

 _Luca Müller_. **Exploring Polynomial Formal Verification with Parametrized Complexity of the Boolean Satisfiability Problem**. _Master Thesis_, University of Bremen, 2025.